wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles.md

 38.&emsp;The Holy Spirit is the mechanism of miracles.
 <sup>2</sup>He [Holy Spirit] recognises both God’s creations and your illusions.
-<sup>3</sup>He [Holy Spirit] separates the true from the false by His [Holy Spirit’s] ability to perceive totally rather than selectively.
+<sup>3</sup>He [Holy Spirit] separates the true from the false by His [the-Holy-Spirit’s] ability to perceive totally rather than selectively.

 #### substituted

 38.&emsp;The Holy Spirit is the mechanism of miracles.
 <sup>2</sup>Holy Spirit recognises both God’s creations and your illusions.
-<sup>3</sup>Holy Spirit separates the true from the false by Holy Spirit’s ability to perceive totally rather than selectively.
+<sup>3</sup>Holy Spirit separates the true from the false by the-Holy-Spirit’s ability to perceive totally rather than selectively.

 #### simplified